tvlooy/php-ext-dev-book/manuscript/PreparePhp.md

 have a difficult time trying to translate things back to what was your original code.

-> **Efficiency tip:** make will use GCC to compile the code.
+> **Efficiency tip:** GNU ```make``` will use GCC to compile the code.
 There is a wrapper, called "colorgcc" that colorizes the output with warning / error messages.
 It is packaged on Ubuntu/Debian, When installed, GCC will automatically colorize it's output.

 The PHP binary will be in ```./sapi/cli/php```.

-You can run make in parallel if you want to use more cores.
+You can run make in parallel if you want to use more CPU cores.
 Eg: ```make -j2``` for 2 using cores.
 Or use ```make -j`nproc` ``` as a shorthand.
 Note that this does not make your build process scale linearly.